 - Emergency home repairs

-8. Free Roof Repair Grants in Texas for Low-Income Families
+Free Roof Repair Assistance in Texas

 A damaged roof is one of the most expensive repair problems homeowners face.
 Even a small leak may lead to mold, insulation damage, damaged ceilings, and structural problems.